Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Cholesterol

 Answer is D: Despite the term “plasma”, A and C are wrong.
-And it is phospholipids, not glycolipids, that occur in the membrane.
+And it is phospholipids, not glycolipids, that occur in the membrane. - What term is used to describe the movement of dissolved particles along (or down) their concentration gradient?

 A. Endocytosis